writethedocs/www/docs/blog/2023-conference-announcements.rst

 The talks in Portland will be in person.

 Further details of the Atlantic CFP will be announced later in 2023.
-For Atlantic, all talks will be pre-recorded again, so you'll be able to present from anywhere.
+For Atlantic, all talks will be pre-recorded, so you'll be able to present from anywhere.

 Start thinking about your talk proposal now, and we'll let you know as soon as the CFPs open.